 Next | Prev | Up | Top | Index | JOS Index | JOS Pubs | JOS Home | Search

 Dispersion Filter Design

-There is a fairly large literature thread on the topic of allpass filter design.
-Generally, they fall into two main categories: parametric and nonparametric methods.
-Parametric methods can produce allpass filters with optimal group-delay characteristics [278,277].
-Nonparametric, methods, while suboptimal, can design very large-order allpass filters, and errors can usually be made arbitrarily small by increasing the order [563,372], [432, pp. 60,172].
-In music applications, it is usually the case that the ``optimality'' criterion is unknown because it depends on aspects of sound perception (see, for example, [214,384]).
-As a result, perceptually weighted nonparametric methods can often outperform optimal parametric methods in terms of cost/performance [3].
+There is a good amount of literature on the topic of allpass filter design.
+Generally, they fall into the categories of optimized parametric, closed-form parametric, and nonparametric methods.
+Optimized parametric methods can produce allpass filters with optimal group-delay characteristics in some sense [274,273].
+Closed-form parametric methods provide coefficient formulas as a function of a desired parameter such as ``inharmonicity'' [371].
+Nonparametric methods are generally based on measured signals and/or spectra, and while they are suboptimal, they can be used to design very large-order allpass filters, and the errors can usually be made arbitrarily small by increasing the order [555,372,42,41,1], [432, pp. 60,172].
+In music applications, it is usually the case that the ``optimality'' criterion is unknown because it depends on aspects of sound perception (see, for example, [212,387]).
+As a result, perceptually weighted nonparametric methods can often outperform optimal parametric methods in terms of cost/performance [2].

+Next | Prev | Up | Top | Index | JOS Index | JOS Pubs | JOS Home | Search